-- This is what I eat every morning.
+This is what I eat every morning.
 Chocolate for breakfast?
 Absolute mon!
-Add a few berries, and its a power breakfast in a cup, or schmear it on a toasted English muffin with sliced bananas.
-I couldn’t have successfully given up coffee without it.
+Actually, it’s more of a chocolate pot’o creme than a mousse but no need to split semantical hairs here.
+Bottom line, it’s delish!
+And good for you, too.
 Loaded with antioxidants, chocolate combats the effect of subversive free radicals.
 It also contains phenethylamine, which releases neurochemicals like serotonin, touted as the happy hormone.
 I don’t know about everyone else, but I want all the “happy hormones” I can get first thing in the morning.
 Unlike coffee, which made me feel edgy and jittery by mid-morning, that sense of well-being from cacao stays with me all day without interfering with my sleep pattern.
 But I don’t recommend having a cup of it late at night because it will keep you awake.

 But chocolate’s fattening, right?